w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 :::info Runtime version vs Client version

 The runtime and client versions are distinct from each other.
-The runtime versioning typically looks like `network-xxxx` whereas the client versioning looks like `vx.x.xx`.
-For instance, the rumtime version shown on the top left section of Polkadot-JS UI below is `kusama-9370` and the client (node) version is `v0.9.36`.
+The runtime versioning typically looks like `network-xxxx`, whereas the client versioning looks like `vx.x.xx`.
+For instance, the runtime version shown on the top left section of Polkadot-JS UI below is `kusama-9370`, and the client (node) version is `v0.9.36`.

 ![Runtime vs Client versioning](./../assets/runtime-node-version.png)

+The runtime version can be queried on-chain through Polkadot-JS UI by navigating to Developer tab > Chain State > Storage > system and query `lastRuntimeUpgrade()`.

+The node version can be queried by navigating to Developer tab > RPC calls > system and query `version()`.

 :::